candacemonster/journal-for-wellbeing/_posts/2025-06-20-prompt-write-to-a-past-self.md

 ---
 layout: post
 title: "Prompt: Write to a Past Self"
-author:
 categories: [prompts]
-tags: []
+tags: [healing, reflection, inner-child]
 image: assets/images/dominik-kempf-bF3didueQTk-unsplash.jpg
-description: " "
+description: "This reflective prompt encourages you to write a letter to a past version of yourself — a gentle act of self-compassion, understanding, and healing."
 excerpt: "This reflective prompt encourages you to write a letter to a past version of yourself.
 A compassionate practice for healing, closure, and inner connection."
 date: 2025-06-13
 featured: true
 hidden: true
-rating:
 ---

 There’s a version of you who’s lived through something difficult.
 Maybe she still lives inside you.
 Maybe he’s long gone.
 Maybe they visit in dreams or on long drives.